Kargil War: Kargil War Memorial, India

-The Kargil War memorial, built by the Indian Army, is located in Dras, in the foothills of the Tololing Hill.
+The Kargil War memorial, built by the Indian Army, is located in Dras, at the foothills of Tololing Hill.
 The memorial, located about 5 km from the city centre across the Tiger Hill, commemorates the martyrs of the Kargil War.
 A poem "Pushp Kii Abhilasha" (Wish of a Flower) by Makhanlal Chaturvedi, a renowned 20th century neo-romantic Hindi poet, is inscribed on the gateway of the memorial greeting visitors.
 The names of the soldiers who lost their lives in the War are inscribed on the Memorial Wall.
 A museum attached to the Kargil War Memorial, which was established to celebrate the victory of Operation Vijay, houses pictures of Indian soldiers, archives of important war documents and recordings, Pakistani war equipments and gear, as well as official emblems of the Army from the Kargil war.

 A giant national flag, weighing 15 kg was hoisted at the Kargil war memorial on Kargil Vijay Diwas to commemorate the 13th anniversary of India's victory in the war.